AlexandreFortin1030/CyberTraining_BeCode_Kamkar3/SC-900_Notes/Notes.md

 * Dynamic Application Security testing:
 Scans a running app by sending input requests and analyzing responses.

-* Interactice Application Security testing:
+* Interactive Application Security testing:
 Combo of both previous to nalyse the app during runtime.

 * Runtime Application Security testing:
 Monitors and protects app in real-time, detecting and responding to security threats as they occur.

-* Penetration testing
+* Penetration testing:
 Real world attack simulations to discover vulnerability and train.